google/WebFundamentals/src/_langs/en/shows/lazyweb/2015/episode-12.markdown

 layout: shows/single-video
 collection: lazyweb-2015
 title: "Episode 12"
 description: "The LazyWeb Show is a recap of the past week’s current events on the web platform.
-This week: ES6 Generators will take the pain out of async programming, and what happens when you ask a neural network what it sees?"
+This week: ES6 Generators will take the pain out of asynchronous programming, and what happens when you ask a neural network what it sees?"
 published: false
 showYoutubeID: gYBqrFnF2IU